 Celebrant:

-Wherefore, calling to remembrance his death and resurrection, we offer unto thee this bread and this chalice.
+Wherefore, calling to remembrance his death and resurrection, we present before thee this bread and this chalice in thanksgiving.

 The Invocation of the Holy Spirit